up next month, Christian Fiction Online Magazine

 Christian fiction?
 Heard It Through Hartline

-columnist and agency head Joyce Hart shares the
+columnist and agent Diana Flegal shares the latest

 Editor Adele Annesi

 shares editorial wisdom in her column Word for Words.

 The title of her October article is The Image of Grace: